G Suite security and trust

 Google started in the cloud and runs on the cloud, so it's no surprise that we fully understand the security implications of powering your business in the cloud.
 Because Google and our enterprise services run on the same infrastructure, your organization will benefit from the protections we've built and use everyday.
-Our robust global infrastructure, along with over 700 security professionals and our drive to innovate, enables Google to stay ahead of the curve and offer a highly secure, reliable, and compliant environment.
+Our robust global infrastructure, along with dedicated security professionals and our drive to innovate, enables Google to stay ahead of the curve and offer a highly secure, reliable, and compliant environment.

 Google has industry-leading knowledge and expertise building secure cloud infrastructure and applications at scale.
 While many providers can make these assertions, we believe security and privacy must be seen and understood by our customers, not just done behind the scenes.

 Security and data protection are central to the design of Google’s data centers.
 Our physical security model includes safeguards like custom electronic access cards, perimeter fencing, and metal detectors.
 We also use cutting-edge tools like biometrics and laser-based intrusion detection to make physical breaches a "mission impossible" scenario for would-be attackers.
 See inside a Google data center.

 Google runs its data centers using custom designed hardware with a hardened operating system and file system.
 Each of these systems is optimized for security and performance.
 Since Google controls the hardware stack, we can quickly respond to any threats or weaknesses that may emerge.